-Dischargers may discharge to any San Francisco Bay Region surface waters, including estuarine and tidally-influenced waters.
-Reclaimed water may be discharged to groundwaters or other waters of the State.
-Groundwater treatment facilities typically discharge effluent through storm drain systems, rivers, or creeks.
-The NOI form in Attachment B requires each Discharger to specify its discharge locations and to provide a map or diagram indicating the discharge path to surface waters.
+Dischargers may discharge to any San Francisco Bay Region surface water, including estuarine and tidally-influenced waters.
+Reclaimed water may be discharged to other waters of the State.
+Groundwater treatment facilities typically discharge effluent to storm drain systems, rivers, or creeks.
+The NOI form requires each Discharger to specify its discharge locations and to provide a map or diagram indicating the discharge path to surface waters.